hamada-g/blue-lab/docs/lab-journal.md

 - Clarified that the lab should use a separate Windows VM as the monitored endpoint rather than preconfiguring the host machine as an agent target
 - Revised the Phase 1 storage allocation to better fit the available SSD capacity
 - Added the Phase 1 VM layout to the architecture documentation
+- Created the BlueLab-External virtual switch in Hyper-V
+- Bound the external switch to the Realtek 8922AE WiFi 7 PCI-E NIC
+- Verified that the management operating system is allowed to share the selected network adapter
+- Documented the initial Hyper-V networking setup

 ### Decisions Made
 - The project will start as a simple security monitoring lab